icn-team/android-sdk/README.md

 make all
 ```

-The CCNx software will be installed in android-sdk/usr_aarch64
+The hICN Distillery software will be installed in android-sdk/usr_aarch64

 To compile Hybrid ICN Network Service for android app